albertaillet/nord-10/README.md

 ### ND-06.009.01

+#### I.1.3.1 Register Block

+The CPU has 16 program levels, each level has the following 8 registers:

+- **0 STS**  *Status.* This register holds different status indicators.
+- **1 D** This register is an extension of the A register in double precision or floating point operations.
+It may also be connected to the A register during double length shifts.
+- **2 P** Program Counter, address of current instruction.
+This register is controlled automatically in the normal sequencing or branching mode.
+But it is also fully program controlled and its contents may be transferred to or from other registers.
+- **3 B** Base register or second index register.
+In connection with indirect addressing, it causes pre-indexing.
+- **4 L** *Link register.* The return address after a subroutine jump is contained in this register.
+- **5 A** This is the main register for arithmetical and logical operations together with operands in memory.
+The register is also used for CPU controlled I/O communication.
+- **6 T** Temporary register.
+In floating point instructions it is used to hold the exponent part.
+- **7 X** Index register.
+In connection with indirect addressing, it causes post-indexing.

 #### II.3.3.2

 Generally, in memory reference instructions, 11 bits are used to specify the address of the desired word(s) in memory.
 Three address mode bits and an 8-bit signed displacement using 2's complement for negative numbers and sign extension (Excepted from this is the conditional jump, the byte, and the register block instructions).